-- For categorical outcomes the MIDs were taken to be RRs of 0.8 and 1.25.
+• For categorical outcomes the MIDs were taken to be RRs of 0.8 and 1.25.
 For 'positive' outcomes such as 'patient satisfaction', the RR of 0.8 is taken as the line denoting the boundary between no clinically important effect and a clinically significant harm, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically significant benefit.
 For 'negative' outcomes such as 'bleeding', the opposite occurs, so the RR of 0.8 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit.
-For 'negative' outcomes such as 'bleeding', the opposite occurs, so the RR of 0.8 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit. - For mortality the MIDs were taken to be RRs of 0.9 and 1.1, based on committee consensus. - For continuous outcome variables the MID was taken as half the median baseline standard deviation of that variable, across all studies in the meta-analysis.
+For 'negative' outcomes such as 'bleeding', the opposite occurs, so the RR of 0.8 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit, whilst the RR of 1.25 is taken as the line denoting the boundary between no clinically important effect and a clinically significant benefit.

+- For mortality any change was considered to be clinically important and the imprecision was assessed on the basis of the whether the confidence intervals crossed the line of no effect, that is whether the result was consistent with both benefit and harm. - For continuous outcome variables the MID was taken as half the median baseline standard deviation of that variable, across all studies in the meta-analysis.
 Hence the MID denoting the minimum clinically significant benefit was positive for a 'positive' outcome (for example, a quality of life measure where a higher score denotes better health), and negative for a 'negative' outcome (for example, a visual analogue scale [VAS] pain score).
-Clinically significant harms will be the converse of these.
-If baseline values are unavailable, then half the median comparator group standard deviation of that variable will be taken as the MID. - If standardised mean differences have been used, then the MID will be set at the absolute value of +0.5.
+Clinically significant harms were the converse of these.
+If baseline values were unavailable, then half the median comparator group standard deviation of that variable were taken as the MID. - If standardised mean differences were been used, then the MID was set at the absolute value of +0.5.
 This follows because standardised mean differences are mean differences normalised to the pooled standard deviation of the 2 groups, and are thus effectively expressed in units of 'numbers of standard deviations'.
 The 0.5 MID value in this context therefore indicates half a standard deviation, the same definition of MID as used for nonstandardised mean differences.

 The default MID value was subject to amendment after discussion with the committee.
 If the committee decided that the MID level should be altered, after consideration of absolute as well as relative effects, this was allowed, provided that any such decision was not influenced by any bias towards making stronger or weaker recommendations for specific outcomes.
+The rationale for any such decision will be justified within the committee's discussion section of the relevant review.